eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     void uxr_create_session_retries(uxrSession* session, size_t retries);

-Attempts to establish a new session on the *Agent* :code:`retries` times This function logs in a session, enabling any other XRCE communication with the *Agent*.
+Attempts to establish a new session on the *Agent* :code:`retries` times.
+This function logs in a session, enabling any other `XRCE` communication with the *Agent*.

 :session: Session structure previously initialized.
-:retries: Number of retries to try to create a session.
+:retries: Number of :code:`retries` to try to create a session.

 ------